Properzi/Properzi.github.io/docs/index.markdown

 1050 Brussels, Belgium

 I am currently a PhD student in Mathematics at the Vrije Universiteit Brussel in the [VUB Algebra Research Group](https://leandrovendramin.org/team/).
-My supervisors are [Leandro Vendramin](https://leandrovendramin.org/) and [Arne Van Antwerpen](https://vanantwerpen.github.io/).
+My supervisor is [Leandro Vendramin](https://leandrovendramin.org/).

 email: [silvia.properzi@vub.be](mailto:silvia.properzi@vub.be)